-Where possible, opportunities could be taken to enhance the area by opening up views to the canal and river corridors and avoiding the use of security fencing, especially where visible from public rights of way.
+Where possible, opportunities could be taken to enhance

+Reproduced from Ordnance Survey map with the permission of the Controller of Her Majesty's Stationery Office (c) Crown Copyright 2015.
+West Berkshire District Council 0100024151 the area by opening up views to the canal and river corridors and avoiding the use of security fencing, especially where visible from public rights of way.
 In addition, new developments could include tree planting to help integrate new buildings into the area.